DirectMessagingTechnologies/docs-web/docs/api/api_estimator.md

     - projection creator performance
 ---

-:::danger
+:::danger [Deprecation Alert!]
-## Deprecation Alert
-For the future-forward version of this endpoint, please see the [Channel Estimate]()
+For the future-forward version of this endpoint, please see the [Channel Estimate](./api-estimate) page.

 This endpoint is approaching End of Life scheduled for 2025-12-21, after which this endpoint will be completely unsupported and unavailable to incoming requests.
 :::